lukaskleinschmidt/kirby-file-types/readme.md

 # Kirby File Types
 A little hack to show file fields only for specific file types.
-Should work with almost every custom field.
+Should also work for almost every custom field.

 ## Installation
 To install the plugin, please put it in the `site/plugins` directory.